chiara-rizzi/first-steps-analysis/README.md

 #### First task

-Plot the distribution of the number of tracks in jets originating from quarks and in jets originating from gluons.
+Plot the distribution of the number of tracks in jets originating from quarks and in jets originating from gluons, looking at the jets from the signal with m(gluino) = 1600 GeV.
 The plot should:
 * Show two histograms (with different colors) corresponding to the distribution of the number of tracks for jets in the two categories